terasky-int/VendorUpdater_Bot/readme.md

 build as a contenerized app.

 ## app description: ##
-this app will listen to an email inbox (provided in config file), this inbox will include updates from our vendords and buisness partners. the app will extract all data from the email, ingest it to be ai-accessable, enrich ti and finally index it.
+this app will listen to an email inbox (provided in config file),
+this inbox will include updates from our vendords and buisness partners.
+the app will extract all data from the email, ingest it to be ai-accessable, enrich it and finally index it.

 this data should be later available as a datasource for ai-agents to provide information about a specific vendor or product, and will be able to suggest better solutions, more attractive pricings etc.